tjmahr/drawing-an-owl/README.md

 Proust-Lima, Philipps, and Liquet (2017) describe the statistical machinery for their latent class mixed models.
 We note the following equations from their paper.
+Below is the likelihood contribution for one individual (group) in the basic linear mixed model that we know and

-Below is the likelihood contribution for one individual in the basic linear mixed model that we know and love:
+love:

 $$
 \displaylines{